David Wilhite, PhD

 About Dr. Wilhite

-Dr. David Wilhite is a native of Columbus, Georgia.
+Dr. David Wilhite is from Columbus, Georgia.
 He has served on the pastoral staff of two churches in Birmingham, Alabama, and he is frequently invited to speak, supply preach, and help as interim pastor for various churches.
 After living and studying in Scotland at the University of St. Andrews, he taught for two years at Seattle Pacific University.
 He came to Truett in the Fall of 2007, where he teaches a required course in early Christian studies, as well as other electives in historical theology.